AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 The above has given you a little taste of what you can do, but let's go further and look at how we can create new elements.

-1. Going back to the current example (my accompanying [dom-example.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/dom-example.html)), let's start by grabbing a refernce to our [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element--add the following code at the bottom of your existing script (do the same with the other lines, too):
+1. Going back to the current example (my accompanying [dom-example.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Client-side_Web_APIs/Manipulating_Documents/dom-example.html)), let's start by grabbing a reference to our [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element -- add the following code at the bottom of your existing script (do the same with the other lines, too):
 ```
 const sect = document.querySelector('section');
 ```